johndid/process/README.md

 The best way to get about it is to create greppable list of items like the one below.

-TODO: Write specification
+TODO: Write specification - 4d

-TODO: Specify review process
+TODO: Specify review process - 1d

-TODO: Create a test process
+TODO: Create test process - 8d

-TODO: Create a report of the project progress
+TODO: Create report of the project progress -  1d

 Then you can generate a list with a few commands, remember, the onec you used to punch in to the terminal when you where programming.